Scientific Name: Chrysocyon brachyurus

 DIET: These omnivorous animals eat a wide variety of plants, fruits and small animals, including birds, reptiles, rodents and other small mammals.
 Although maned wolves have a reputation as “chicken stealers,” fruits and vegetables comprise up to 50% of their diet.

-PHYSICAL CHARACTERISTICS: Despite its name, the maned wolf is actually more closely related to the fox and is also more fox-like in its appearance.
-Like foxes, the maned wolf is fairly slender and thin compared to larger, more muscular wolf species.
+PHYSICAL CHARACTERISTICS: Despite its name, the maned wolf is actually not closely related to wolves at all.
+The maned wolf is fairly slender and thin compared to larger, more muscular wolf species.
 They are usually around 3 to 4 feet long, 2 to 3 feet high at the shoulder and weigh about 50 pounds.
 The fur coat is mostly golden-red, with some white and black around the muzzle, ears, tail and legs.
 It also has an obvious black mane, which extends from its head to the top of its shoulders.

 It was once thought that the maned wolf developed long legs for additional speed in pursuing and capturing prey.
 Now, however, many believe that this adaptation primarily evolved to allow the wolf to see over tall grasses, as the animal is always on the lookout for food and danger.